Reform Party (Hawaii): Land, labor, sugar and suffrage

 Descendants of missionaries began to prosper.
 "The missionaries came to do good and stayed to do well" is an old adage used in Hawaii.
-The Reverend Amos Cooke is one of many missionaries that did well under Kamehameha III.
+Amos Cooke is one of many missionaries that did well under Kamehameha III.
 Cooke came to Hawaii from Danbury, Connecticut in 1837 and ran the Royal School to educate the future rulers of the islands.
 In 1843 Cooke took a position as an unofficial advisor to the king's special board, against the rules of the Board of Missionaries that prevented members from serving in political positions.
 The first thing he did was to attain title to valuable Hawaiian land.
 In his book "Overthrow", author and journalist Stephen Kinzer states; "Buying it was complicated since Native Hawaiians had little notion of private property or cash exchange.
 They had great difficulty understanding how a transaction - or anything else for that matter - could deprive them of land".
 Cooke was able to help convince Kamehameha III to institute extraordinary land reform, opening up the purchase of as much land as one could buy.

 In 1875, the Reciprocity Treaty with the U.S. was forced through and removed all tariffs from cane sugar from Hawaii and contained a provision allowing the U.S. exclusive rights to maintain military bases in the islands.
 Protests by Native Hawaiians erupted immediately, taking eight days and 220 armed soldiers to put down.
 The protest were violent and the monarch had to request American assistance.
 150 marines were landed to protect the government.
 The exportation of sugar flowed for decades creating immense wealth that also came with both economic and political power.
 Nearly all government positions became almost exclusively white.

 Along with another missionary named Samuel Northrup Castle, Cooke would form the Castle & Cooke company which would become the world's largest sugar producer and one of the "Big Five" that controlled politics in Hawaii for almost a hundred years.
 They were also the largest landowners in Hawaii.
 But with plantations came a need for labor.
 To the white plantation owners, Hawaiians made for poor labor so contract laborers were brought in from China and Japan.
 This created a demographics challenge to the white missionary leaders.
 They were outnumbered by the Hawaiian, Japanese and Chinese populations.
 Tight restrictions on democracy in Hawaii had to be instituted by Americans in order to maintain minority control.
 Suffrage for even just men would bring to power a non-white government.